MetPX/sarracenia/doc/mirroring_use_case.rst

 Copying Files
 -------------

 It needs to be noted that while all of this work was progressing on the 'obtain the list of files to be copied' part of the problem, we were also working on the 'copy the files to the other side' part of the problem.
 Over the summer, results of performance tests and other considerations militated frequent changes in tactics.
+The site stores are clusters in their own right.
+They have protocol nodes for serving traffic outside of the GPFS cluster.
+There are disk mover nodes with infiniband connections and actual disks.
+There are multiple networks (40GigE, Infiniband, as well as management networks.) and the disks are considered *local* on the PPP servers as well.

+* FIXME: would like a site store diagram here.

 Many different sources and destinations (ppp, nfs, and protocol nodes), as well many different methods ( rcp, scp, bbcp, sscp, cp, dd ) and were all trialled to different degrees at different times.
 At this point several strengths of sarracenia were evident:

 * The separation of publishing from subscribing means that one can subscribe on the source node and push to the destination, or on the destination and pull from the source.
 It is easy to adapt for either approach. (ended up on destination protocol nodes, pulling from the source